mithunpaul08/paper_writing_tips/README.md

 6. Discussion of results: list the results you measured, and discuss what they mean.
 7. Conclusion: take home message.

+### Abstract
+- Always mention if your percentages are relative or absolute
 ### Introduction

 Very often, the hardest section to write is the Introduction.
 Because of this, I recommend following this strict structure (at least until you are comfortable with your writing skills):